Radians - an Alternative Measure for Angle

 Another way of putting it is: "a radian is the angle subtended by an arc of length r (the radius)".

-In the diagram at right, we can see the 2 radii of the circle and the subtended arc length of r.
+In the diagram, we can see the 2 radii of the circle and the subtended arc length of r.

 One radian is about `57.3^@`.